karmab/kcli/doc/index.rst

    as it s handled by the nested flag
 -  *numcpus* Defaults to 2
 -  *memory* Defaults to 512M
+-  *flavor* For gcp, aws and openstack, You can specify an existing flavor so that cpu and memory is derived from it
 -  *guestid* Defaults to guestrhel764
 -  *pool* Defaults to default
 -  *template* Should point to your base cloud image(optional).
 You can